fledge-iot/fledge/docs/plugin_developers_guide/04_north_plugins.rst

 The OMF Plugin
 --------------

-The OMF Plugin is used by a North task to send data to an OSIsoft PI server via a PI Connector Relay OMF. *OMF* stands for OSIsoft Message Format, it is the JSON format defined by OSIsoft to send IoT data to a PI server via a Connector Relay server.
+The OMF Plugin is used by a North task to send data to an OSIsoft PI server via a PI Connector Relay or PI Web API, it can also send to Edge Data Store or OSIsoft Cloud Services.
+All these destinations share a single protocol for communication, OMF. *OMF* stands for OSIsoft Message Format, it is the JSON format defined by OSIsoft to send IoT data to a PI server via a Connector Relay server.

 The plugin is designed to send two streams of data: